tmcb82/ota/README.md

 # ota - an Over-the-Air (OTA) Companion
-Providing *legal* only streaming list of freely available 24/7 sub-channel and digital only channels in m3u8 format with logos.
+The goal of this project is to provide  a *legal* streaming list of freely available 24/7 subchannel and digital only channels in m3u8 format with logos.
+The intention is to be much more dependable than others lists and for that reason it DOES NOT include *any* illegal streams, unreliable streams (not using a CDN), or streams from other apps (PlutoTV, STIRR, etc.).

 Last update: 1/4/2020